Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Abstract

 \section{Abstract}

 Both statistical phase space (SPS), which is $\Gamma = T^*\mathbb R^{3N}$ of $N$-body particle system, and kinetic theory phase space (KTPS), which is the cotangent bundle $T^*\mathcal P(\Gamma)$ of the probability space $\mathcal P(\Gamma)$ thereon, carry canonical symplectic structures.
-Starting from this first principle, we provide a canonical derivation of thermodynamic phase space (TPS) of nonequilibrium thermodynamics as a contact manifold.
-Regarding the collective observation of observables in SPS, as a moment map defined on KTPS, we apply the Marsden-Weinstein reduction and obtain a mesoscopic phase space in between KTPS and TPS as a (infinite dimensional) symplectic fibration.
-We then show that the $\mathcal F$-reduction of the relative information entropy (aka Kullback-Leibler divergence) defines a generating function that provides a covariant construction of thermodynamic equilibrium as a Legendrian submanifold.
-This Legendrian submanifold is not necessarily $0$-holonomic (or graph-like).
-We interpret the Maxwell construction as the procedure of finding a continuous, not necessarily differentiable, thermodynamic potential and explain the associated phase transition by identifying the procedure with that of finding a graph selector in symplecto-contact geometry and in the Aubry-Mather theory of dynamical system.
+Starting from this first principle, we provide a canonical derivation of thermodynamic phase space (TPS) of nonequilibrium thermodynamics as a contact manifold in two steps.
+First, regarding the collective observation of observables in SPS as a moment map defined on KTPS, we apply the Marsden-Weinstein reduction and obtain a mesoscopic phase space in between KTPS and TPS as a (infinite dimensional) symplectic fibration.
+Then we show that the reduced relative information entropy defines a generating function that provides a covariant construction of a thermodynamic equilibrium as a Legendrian submanifold.
+This Legendrian submanifold is not necessarily graph-like.
+We interpret the Maxwell construction of \emph{equal-area law} as the procedure of finding a continuous, not necessarily differentiable, thermodynamic potential and explain the associated phase transition by identifying the procedure with that of finding a graph selector in symplecto-contact geometry and in the Aubry-Mather theory of dynamical system.